 GeneCards Summary for HELB Gene

 HELB (DNA Helicase B) is a Protein Coding gene.
-Diseases associated with HELB include Xeroderma Pigmentosum, Complementation Group B. Gene Ontology (GO) annotations related to this gene include ATP-dependent DNA helicase activity.
+Diseases associated with HELB include Liver Rhabdomyosarcoma and Xeroderma Pigmentosum, Complementation Group B. Gene Ontology (GO) annotations related to this gene include ATP-dependent DNA helicase activity.
 An important paralog of this gene is YTHDC2.